thephpleague/uri/README.md

 - You require **PHP >= 7.2** but the latest stable version of PHP is recommended
 - You will need the **ext-intl** to handle i18n URI.
+- Since version 6.2.0 you will need the **ext-fileinfo** to handle Data URI creation from a filepath.

 Dependencies
 -------